 The general process for making these determinations is stipulated in the CBA.
 The specific implementation for Fresno State was passed by the Academic Senate in May 2015 and approved by the President (APM 355).

 In consultation with the dean and chair, the assigned time may be taken in Spring 2020.

 May I appeal the result of this process?

 Yes.
 If you are not awarded assigned time as a result of your proposal, you may appeal to a faculty panel.
 This faculty panel will be able to award up to an estimated 6 additional WTUs from across the University.
 The decisions of this faculty panel are final and not eligible for further appeal or grievance.
-If necessary, the faculty panel will convene early in the Spring 2016 semester.

 Where do I go for more information?

 More information can be found at http://www.fresnostate.edu/academics/facultyaffairs/service/index.html.
 This web page includes links to the application form, the appropriate CBA and APM pages, these FAQs, and more information.

 “The department shall elect a committee for this purpose consisting of at least three (3) full time tenured faculty members who are not applying for assigned time for exceptional levels of service and are not participants in the Faculty Early Retirement Program.
 If the department does not have three full-time tenured members, the membership of the department may elect any other full-time tenured faculty member willing to serve on this committee.”

 “The school/college shall elect a committee for this purpose consisting of at least three (3) full time tenured faculty members who are not applying for assigned time for exceptional service and are not participants in the Faculty Early Retirement Program.
 At the discretion of the school/college's faculty members, the unit's standing personnel peer review (RTP) committee may serve as the committee.”

 What happens if a department does not have enough eligible faculty to staff its own committee?